 Rather than making half a payment every two weeks, sending an extra $477.42 as a lump-sum starting with the 12th monthly payment and doing it every 12 months thereafter will trim about 49 months off the original 360 month term, saving just under $11,000 in interest cost.
 The results are virtually identical to the savings and term reduction under a biweekly payment plan.

 There’s always the option of sending a large amount of cash, such as an instant-lottery ticket payout or other windfall.
 This is likely to have a lesser effect the further along you are in your mortgage.
-The reason for this is that in the early years of your mortgage, payments largely comprise interest, and interest charges are high because your loan's principal amount remains high.
+The reason for this is that in the early years of your mortgage, payments largely are comprised of interest, and the interest portion of your payment is high because your loan's principal amount remains high.
 By way of example, apply a $5,000 lump sum payment of principal to an 4%, $100,000 loan at the 13th payment; this simple one-time act has the effect of trimming some 32 months off the 30-year term, and saves you over $10,000 in interest cost.
 You just doubled your $5,000 windfall!

 However, that same $5,000 sent with the 39th monthly payment shortens the term by only about 30 months, with still-appreciable savings of over $8,800.
 Lump-sum prepaying early in your mortgage allows for long-term compounding of a lesser dollar amount, which translates into greater savings for you.